Hospice and Palliative Medicine Fellowship Program

 Journal Club

 Journal Club will occur every month during the Hospice and Palliative Medicine Fellowship.
-Fellows will choose an article relevant to current patient care scenarios and present this article to the group of fellows and faculty.
+Faculty and fellows will choose an article relevant to current patient care scenarios and present this article to the group of fellows and faculty.
 The fellow will then guide a discussion regarding the merit of the research as well as potential implications for patient care.

 Didactics, Research, and Quality Improvement